baetyl/baetyl-docs-en/docs/develop/install.md

 kubectl port-forward --namespace default svc/phpmyadmin 8080:80
 ```

 Then use a browser to open http://127.0.0.1:8080/index.php, Server input: mariadb, Username input: root, Password input: secretpassword.
-After logging in, select the database baetyl_cloud, click the SQL button, and enter tables.sql and data.sql in the scripts/sql directory under the baetyl-cloud project into the page for execution.
+After logging in, select the database baetyl_cloud, click the SQL button, and apply *scripts/common/tables.sql* and *scripts/native/sql/data.sql* under the baetyl-cloud project into the page for execution.
 If no error is reported during execution, the data initialization is successful.
 If you have installed before, please pay attention to delete the historical data under the baetyl-cloud database when installing again.

 ### 3. Install baetyl-cloud